Installation

 2sed -i 's!baseurl=.*!baseurl=https://packagecloud.io/becon/opencelium/fedora/40/x86_64!' /etc/yum.repos.d/becon_opencelium.repo

-3yum install OpenCelium
+3yum install -y OpenCelium

 Note